alextrevisan/LPCAnimatedSprite2D/README.md

 	player.play(LPCAnimatedSprite2D.LPCAnimation.WALK_UP)
 ```

+## Support for Oversized Weapons
+Just select the appropriate Sprite Type

+If using component sprites rather than a a pre-built spritesheet, pay attention to the order in which they are configured as it will influence visibility.

 ## Version number

 I choose this type of version to match the Godot version plus the release version number of the plugin: